Álex Bolaños

-Álexander Leonardo Bolaños Reascos (born January 22, 1985) is an Ecuadorian who currently plays for CD La Unión as a footballer.
+Alexander Leonardo Bolaños Reascos (born January 22, 1985) is an Ecuadorian who currently plays for CD La Unión as a footballer.

 Career

 Bolaños began his career at Guayaquil-based club Barcelona in 2005 during the Clausura championship.
 He continued to play for the club until they released him as a result of his criminal case.
 After serving time in prison, he was signed by LDU Quito in the later half of 2009 as an emergency signing.
 Despite not making any league appearances in 2009 due to ineligibility, he played one match for the club during the 2009 Copa Sudamericana.
 Liga would go on to win the competition and give Bolaños his first piece of silverware.
 Due to a lack of possible playing time, LDU Quito loaned Bolaños to crosstown-team Universidad Católica for the 2010 season.
 For the 2011 season, he was signed by Deportivo Quito.

 In June 2019, he joined LDU Loja.